Everest Base Camp Trek – The Legendary Himalayan Journey

 Short Itinerary – Everest Base Camp Trek

-Day 02: Kathmandu sightseeing – UNESCO World Heritage sites (5–6 hrs)
+Day 2: Kathmandu sightseeing (1,350 m) – explore UNESCO World Heritage sites including Pashupatinath, Boudhanath, and Swayambhunath.

-Day 14: Fly Lukla to Kathmandu – leisure time
+Day 14: Fly Lukla to Kathmandu – transfer to the hotel, farewell dinner in the evening.

 Trip Facts – Everest Base Camp Trek

-Trek Preparation & Packing Checklist – Everest Base Camp Trek
+Trek Preparation & Important Information – Everest Base Camp Trek

 Proper preparation is essential for a safe, comfortable, and rewarding journey on the Everest Base Camp Trek.
-This classic Himalayan trek is moderate to challenging, involving multiple days of walking at high altitude, gradual ascents, and changing mountain weather.
-With the right physical preparation and appropriate gear, trekkers can confidently enjoy the dramatic landscapes, Sherpa villages, and close-up views of the world’s highest mountains.
+This iconic Himalayan trek is moderate to challenging, with multiple days of walking at high altitude, gradual ascents, and variable mountain weather.
+With the right physical preparation, essential gear, and knowledge of permits and logistics, trekkers can fully enjoy the stunning landscapes, Sherpa villages, and close-up views of the world’s highest mountains.

-Trekkers should have good overall fitness and stamina.
+Maintaining good overall fitness and stamina is crucial.
 Recommended preparation includes:

 • Regular walking, hiking, jogging, or cycling for 4–6 weeks before the trek